fablabromagna-org/itlab_ble_midi_board/software/esp32/platformio_sources/flr_ble_midi_board/README.md

 ----

-## How the OTA footswithes configuration works
+## How the OTA footswitches configuration works

 ### Introduction